fsouza/blog/content/2021-02-12-prettierd-neovim-format-on-save/index.md

 ## Not just TypeScript and JavaScript

-Users of prettier are aware of that, but prettier is not just about JavaScript and TypeScript, it can be used with many other file formats, including HTML, Markdown, CSS, YAML, JSON and others.
+Users of prettier are aware of this, but prettier is not just about JavaScript and TypeScript, it can be used with many other file formats, including HTML, Markdown, CSS, YAML, JSON and others.
 Check the [parser configuration in prettier docs](https://prettier.io/docs/en/options.html#parser) for a full